 - Pain is a sign that something is wrong even if it is minimal.
 When the pain is still there or it returns, it means something is still wrong and should be addressed quickly.

-- When you see your treatment through till you are completely pain-free, you give yourself the best chance of your pain not coming back in the future.
+- When you see your treatment through til you are completely pain-free, you give yourself the best chance of avoiding re-injury.
+And that means your pain does not come back in the future.

 - The body is much quicker to adapt than it is to heal.
 Adaptations can get in the way of us truly healing and staying 100% better.

-So whether you’re getting treatment at our clinic or somewhere else, see your therapy through till you are 100% pain-free and back to doing all the things you love.
+So whether you’re getting treatment at our Austin clinic or somewhere else, see your therapy through til you are 100% pain-free.
+Then you will be able to get back to doing all the things you love.
 You don’t have to “just live with” pain … even if it’s minor.